 Dr. Alison Gillwald is the Executive Director of Research ICT Africa (RIA) an African digital policy and regulatory think-tank that works across 20 African countries.
 As adjunct- professor at the University of Cape Town’s Graduate School of Development, Policy and Practice she supervises doctoral students undertaking transdisciplinary research in digital governance, policy and regulation.
 A former regulator she was appointed to the founding Council of the South African Telecommunications Regulatory Authority (SATRA) in 1997, having headed the policy department at the first broadcasting regulator, the Independent Broadcasting Authority established in 1994.
 She was appointed chairperson of the South African National Digital Migration Advisory Body in 2001; the board of the public broadcaster, the South African Broadcasting Corporation in 2004; and as deputy-chairperson of the National Broadband Advisory Council 2014.She also served on the first ITU Gender Task Force in 1999 and to the Internet Corporation for Assigned Names and Numbers (ICANN) President’s Strategy Panel on Multistakeholder Innovation 2013.
 She has provided technical assistance to African policy makers, regulators through RIA and multilateral agencies such as the International Telecommunications Union, the Commonwealth Telecommunications Organisation, the World Bank and the African Development Bank.
 She has provided expert assistance to the South African Presidency, the Competition Commission and the Independent Communications Authority of South Africa and undertaken capacity building across Africa and in Asia and Latin America.
 See www.researchICTafrica.net for publications.

-Dr. Fred Olayele’s diverse career spans banking, government, management consulting and academia.
-An Adjunct Professor with the Sprott School of Business, Carleton University, he teaches International Business, Managerial Economics and Corporate Strategy in the MBA program.
+A respected economist in Canada, and abroad, Dr. Olayele facilitates applied research and public-private dialogue on a wide range of public policy and commercial issues.
+His diverse career spans banking, government, management consulting and academia.
 A senior expert on a number of Canadian federal/provincial/territorial working groups, he has used the gravity model, input-output model, computable general equilibrium model and other proprietary economic impact modeling software to analyze a wide range of policy initiatives.
-Currently a Visiting Research Fellow at the World Trade Institute, Switzerland, his academic research interests span trade policy, climate and energy policy, economic development, natural resources, strategic management, multinationals, political economy, foreign direct investment and emerging markets.
-He is Associate Director, Centre for African Research and Business at Carleton University.
-An avid international trade and development enthusiast, much of his work examines the complex intersection of economics, business strategy and public policy.
+An avid international trade and development enthusiast, much of his work examines the complex intersection of economics, strategy and public policy.
+An Adjunct Professor with the Sprott School of Business, Carleton University, Dr. Olayele teaches International Business, Managerial Economics and Corporate Strategy in the MBA program.
+Currently a Visiting Scholar at the World Trade Institute, Switzerland, his academic research interests span trade policy, energy & climate policy, economic development, innovation economics, strategic management, international development and political economy.
 He has taught several applied and theoretical economics classes at the University of Regina.
-A certified Project Management Professional (PMP), he has led various initiaves for the Canadian provincial Governments of British Columbia and Saskatchewan in the Energy, Economic Development, Strategy, Competitiveness and Economic Analysis areas.
-Prior to that, he was a professional banker with the Global Trade Division of Citibank.
+A certified Project Management Professional (PMP), he has led various initiatives for the Canadian Provincial Governments of British Columbia and Saskatchewan in the Energy, Economic Development, Strategy, Competitiveness and Economic Analysis areas.
+Prior to that, he was a professional banker with the Global Trade Division of Citibank Nigeria.
 Dr. Olayele has presented on trending economic policy and business issues at major conferences, with active engagement on the international speaking circuit.
-A First Class graduate of Economics, he holds a PhD in Economics from Lancaster University, and a Master’s degree from the University of Victoria, Canada.
+He earned his PhD in Economics from Lancaster University, United Kingdom; a Master’s degree in Economics from the University of Victoria, Canada; and a First Class B.Sc.
+Honours in Economics from the University of Ado-Ekiti, Nigeria, where he won the University Prize for the best overall performance.
+Dr. Olayele sits on a number of boards.
+He is a director on the board of Ottawa-based Canada-Nigeria Chamber of Commerce, and a member of the editorial advisory board of the Nigerian Economic Summit Group.
+He is Associate Director, Centre for African Research and Business at Carleton University.

 Dorothy Gordon: Director-General, Advanced Information Technology Institute, Ghana